-Searching for multiple transient radio sources relates to radio frequency (RF)-based localization and multi-robot motion estimation & planning.
+Searching for multiple transient radio sources under communication and sensing range constraints relates to the emerging fields of RSS-based localization, multi-robot motion estimation and planning.

-The recent development of RF-based localization can be viewed as the localization of "friendly" radio sources because researchers either assume that an individual radio source continuously transmits radio signals (similar to a lighthouse) [1], [2], or assume that robots/receivers are a part of the network and understand the detailed packet information [3], [4].
+The recent development of radio frequency-based localization can be viewed as the localization of "friendly" radio sources because researchers either assume that an individual radio source continuously transmits radio signals (similar to a lighthouse) [1], [2], or assume that robots/receivers are a part of the network and understand the detailed packet information [3], [4].
 However, such information is not always available for an unknown network.
 When signal sources are not cooperative, RSS readings are the primary information for localization because RSS attenuates over distance.
 When signal transmission power at the source is not available, ratios between RSS readings from dislocated listeners [5], [6] or an antenna array [7] have been proven to be effective in obtaining bearing and/or range readings.
+These approaches focus on single source localization and hence are not concerned with the signal correspondence issue in the multi-source case.

 In multi-robot research area, decentralized estimation of robot positions and poses has recently gained a lot of attention.
-Durrant-Whyte et al. [8] develop the decentralized estimation technology based on the distributed Kalman filter framework.
-Leung et al. [9] also tackle the decentralized multi-robot localization problem by a concept of checkpoints, which represent delayed synchronization of observation after exchanging observations between robots.
-Researchers extend the concept to the decentralized information transfer scheme [10] based on communication constraints.
-Our problem is similar in the way that we can benefit from the range and heading sensory models, but it is different because we focus on estimating positions of transient targets instead of robots themselves.
+Durrant-Whyte et al. [8]-[10] develop the decentralized estimation technology for the static sensor network using the information filter based on the distributed Kalman filter framework.
+Based on relative observations between multiple robots, researchers propose various decentralized multirobots localization schemes by the decentralized extended Kalman filter (EKF) [11], which is decomposed into a number of smaller communicating filters, and by the decentralized maximum a posteriori (MAP) estimator [2].
+Leung et al. [12] also tackle the decentralized multi-robot localization problem by a concept of the checkpoint, which is a delayed synchronization of observation after exchanging observations between robots.
+Researchers extend the checkpoint concept to Decentralized-Simultaneous Localization and Mapping (D-SLAM) [13] and the decentralized information transfer